What is Ceylon Tea?

 Types of Tea

 “Even with so called blending, Ceylon tea is still above average than other producers, the true taste, aroma and flavor is probably gone due to current volume trade approach.Therefore, I do like it if somebody exports single estate teas to at least tea lovers around the globe.”Ethical Legend

 Tea cultivators and producers in Sri Lanka adhere to the old, orthodox way of black tea processing.
 Furthermore, black tea processing procedures include plucking, withering, rolling, fermentation, and drying, among others.
 Furthermore, when comparing the different types of tea and the main difference in the tea production process is black tea against green or oolong tea, black tea is substantially more oxidized.
 According to most experts, this creates the best black tea.
 Despite technological developments over the last thirty or forty years, the old approach is still slow and labor-intensive but makes the world’s best black tea.

-Even with so called blending, Ceylon tea is still above average than other producers, the true taste, aroma and flavor is probably gone due to current volume trade approach.
+Even with so-called blending, Ceylon tea is still above average than other producers, the true taste, aroma, and flavor are probably gone due to the current volume trade approach.
 Therefore, I do like it if somebody exports single estate teas to at least tea lovers around the globe.